-- The La Sportive Lycan GTX has a Gore-Tex lining underneath the upper.
-The purpose of this component is to keep the foot from getting wet.
-Instead of coating the upper with a Gore-Tex film, the waterproof material was made into a lining to allow a bit of breathability.
+- The La Sportive Lycan GTX has a Gore-Tex lining underneath the upper that keeps the foot from getting wet.
+Instead of coating the upper with a Gore-Tex film, the waterproof material was made into a lining, thereby allowing a bit of breathability.

-- The forefoot of the shoe has a wider volume for optimal comfort.
-Commonly, feet tend to swell during trail runs.
+- The forefoot of the shoe has a wider volume, giving optimal comfort.
 The wider volume caters to the natural swelling of the foot, preventing runners from feeling constriction mid-run.
-It also improves the runner's balance during toeing off.
+It also improves the runner's balance during toe-off.

 - On the outsole is a Rock Guard that has been combined with the Impact Brake System (IBS).
 The combination makes the bottom of the shoe ideal for taking on hard, rocky terrain without any slipping or sliding.

-The outsole was designed with the IBS or Impact Brake System.
-Developed in collaboration with Vibram, the system was made to soften the impact a runner receives while running on hard ground.
-It makes use of angled and opposing lugs to increase the outsole’s traction and its ability to reduce the impact by 20% as compared to regular lugged soles.
+The outsole has the IBS or Impact Brake System.
+Developed in collaboration with Vibram, the system softens the impact a runner receives while running on hard ground.
+It makes use of angled and opposing lugs that increase the outsole’s traction and it has the ability to reduce the impact by 20% as compared to regular lugged soles.

 Protecting the foot from different debris that can be encountered on the trail is the Rock Guard.
 Aside from protecting the bottom of the shoe, this component also improves the durability and longevity of the outsole.

 The responsive midsole of the La Sportiva Lycan GTX

 The midsole is made up of an Injection Molded Ethylene-Vinyl Acetate or IMEVA.
 This type of material is produced by injecting liquid EVA into a mold, and then letting it sit to cool and form.
 When the rubber becomes solid, the mold is opened, and the midsole pops out.
 This process produces midsoles that deliver better bounce and responsiveness compared to other manufacturing processes.